greim/hoxy/rules/readme.markdown

 Plugins take the form: `@something()` where "something" is the name of a file in the plugins dir, minus the `.js` extension.

-The actions section of a rule comes last and may consist of an arbitrarily long list of space-separated actions.
+The actions section of a rule comes last and may consist of an arbitrarily long list of space-separated actions:

+    request: if $port not eq 80, $hostname.log @expiry(1) $url-params['foo'].set-to('bar')

 A Note About Cumulative Effects
 -------------------------------